 NASHVILLE, Tenn. — Plan participants accusing Vanderbilt University, the oversight committee and members of the committee of mismanaging an employee retirement plan in violation of the Employee Income Retirement Security Act on Nov.
 5 objected to a federal magistrate judge’s Oct.
 22 recommendation to strike their request for a jury trial, contending that their requests for damages should be decided by a jury because they are legal and not equitable (Loren L. Cassell, et al. v.
 Vanderbilt University, et al., No. 16-2086, M.D.
 Tenn.).

-NEW YORK — Plaintiffs alleging that Columbia University breached its duty of prudence by causing the university’s retirement plans to incur excessive administrative fees and by failing to monitor the plans’ investment options (Chandra Cates, et al v.
-The Trustees of Columbia University in the City of New York et al., No. 16-6524, S.D.
+NEW YORK — A New York federal magistrate judge on Nov.
+8 certified a class of plaintiffs in a suit alleging that Columbia University breached its duty of prudence to its retirement plan participants and beneficiaries by causing the university’s retirement plans to incur excessive administrative fees and by failing to monitor the plans’ investment options (Chandra Cates, et al v.
+The Trustees of Columbia University in the City of New York, et al., No. 16-6524, S.D.
 N.Y.).

 WASHINGTON, D.C. — Bank employees and plan participants asked the U.S. Supreme Court on Oct.
 30 to review the Fourth Circuit U.S. Court of Appeals finding that they failed to show that any profit was retained by the bank as a result of the illegal transfer of assets from a 401(k) plan to an Employee Retirement Income Security Act pension plan after the Fourth Circuit denied their petition for rehearing en banc (William L. Pender, et al. v.
 Bank of America Corp., et al., No. 18-578, U.S. Sup.).